techno-kalpesh/techno-kalpesh.github.io/notes/java/01-introduction.md

 ## Features of Java
 - **Simple and easy :**
-<br>Java is easy to learn and its syntax is simple , clear and based on c/c++.
+Java is easy to learn and its syntax is simple , clear and based on c/c++.
 - **Object-Oriented :**
 <br>Java is based on OOPs Concept.
 Everything in java is treated as object, enabling code reusability and modularity.
 - **Platform-Independent ans Portable:**